Evolutionary psychiatry: History

 The pursuit of evolutionary psychiatry in its modern form can be traced to the late 20th century.
-A landmark text was George Williams and Randolph Nesse's 'Why We Get Sick: The New Science of Darwinian Medicine' (which could also be considered as marking the beginning of evolutionary medicine), the publication of Evolutionary Psychiatry: A New Beginning' by John Price and Anthony Stevens and others.
+A landmark text was George Williams and Randolph Nesse's Why We Get Sick: The New Science of Darwinian Medicine (which could also be considered as marking the beginning of evolutionary medicine), the publication of Evolutionary Psychiatry: A New Beginning by John Price and Anthony Stevens and others.
 However, the questions which evolutionary psychiatry concerns itself with have a longer history, for instance being recognised by Julian Huxley and Ernst Mayr in an early paper considering possible evolutionary explanations for what has become known as the 'schizophrenia paradox'.

 Concepts applied by modern evolutionary psychiatry to explain mental disorder are also much older than the field, in many cases.
 Psychological suffering as an inevitable, and sometimes useful, part of human existence has been long-recognised, and the idea of divine madness pervades ancient societies and religions.
 Cesare Lombroso, a pioneering psychiatrist, began utilising evolutionary theory to explain mental disorder as early as 1864, proposing that insanity was the price of genius, as human brains had not evolved with the capacity to become hyper-intelligent and creative and yet remain sane.
 Darwin applied evolutionary theory to explain psychological traits and emotions, and recognised the usefulness of studying mental disorders in pursuit of understanding natural psychological function.
 Freud was heavily influenced by Darwinian theory, and towards the end of his life recommended psychoanalysts should study evolutionary theory.
 Bowlby's attachment theory was developed in explicit reference to evolutionary theory.

+Evolutionary Psychiatry Special Interest Group (EPSIG)

 In 2016 the Evolutionary Psychiatry Special Interest Group (EPSIG) was set up in the Royal College of Psychiatrists, UK by Riadh Abed and Paul St-John Smith.
 It is now the largest global institution for connecting psychiatrists and researchers interested in evolutionary psychiatry with over 1700 members.
 It has run several seminars and meetings dedicated to evolutionary psychiatry, hosting lectures by prominent academics such as Simon Baron-Cohen and Robin Dunbar.
 All of the meetings are available on the EPSIGUK YouTube channel.
 EPSIG also publishes regular newsletters, organising conferences, conducting interviews and hosting special essays related to evolutionary psychiatry (for which there is not yet a dedicated academic journal).
 As Riadh Abed, (previous chair) stated in a newsletter "Our aims are both big and radical: they are for evolution to be accepted as the overarching framework for psychiatry and for evolution to take center stage in our understanding of mental health and mental disorder."